gkgaurav31/gkgaurav31.github.io/_posts/2024-11-09-secure-coding-in-c-and-c.md

 ## SECURE CODING IN C AND C++

-> Learnings from the book "Secure Coding C and C++ by Rober C. Seacord"

 ### SIZEOF(ARRAY)

 In C/C++, when you pass an array to a function, it becomes a pointer to the first element.
 This means that `sizeof(array)` inside the function gives the size of the pointer, not the actual array.